Best Pond Heater and De-icer for Koi and Goldfish 2023 (Updated)

 Best Small Pond De-icer (UK)

-Hozelocks energy efficient floating heater is a great solution for small ponds or preformed ponds during winter to stop them freezing over.
-The heater runs at a respectable 100w, and has quite a decent spread of heat, slightly warming the water around it.
+Aquael’s energy efficient floating heater is a great solution for small ponds or preformed ponds during winter to stop them freezing over.
+The heater runs at a respectable 150w, and has quite a decent spread of heat, slightly warming the water around it.

 The heater is very easy to install, but fairly basic in operation.
-It doesn’t have a built-in thermostat, and no fancy features for temperature control.
-It has a on/off switch and needs to be manually powered down after use.
-An integrated thermostat is something we generally like to see in heaters, but since the price is so low and its output isn’t huge, it’s not a major problem.
+It doesn’t have a built-in thermostat, and no fancy features for temperature control, but it does have overheating protection built-in if things ever got too toasty.
+An integrated thermostat is something we generally like to see in heaters, but since the price is so low and its output isn’t huge, it’s not a major problem for an outdoor pond environment.

-Included is a fairly long 5 metre power cord which needs to be plugged into your mains.
+Included is a generous long 10 metre power cord which needs to be plugged into your mains.
 The heater is most effective when placed before ice has formed, but it can also be placed on top of a frozen pond and it will slowly sink and melt the surrounding ice.
 It cannot be submerged, however, and needs to float on your surface water to be effective.

 Due to the fact this heater runs at half the power of most other units, it would be a much more cost-effective option for smaller ponds with goldfish.
 If your pond is slightly too large to bring indoors, this is the next best option!
 It would also be fine for larger ponds, but if you have a lot of fish, you may benefit more from a heater which creates a larger breathing hole.